If you are standing in the grocery aisles wondering what to get as a vegan, you’ve come to the right place!

 Example: Dry beans cost less than canned beans (albeit, both are usually quite affordable).

-No. In fact, many vegan “meats” and “cheese” do not contain the same nutrients as the animal versions.
+No. In fact, many vegan “meats” and “cheese” do not contain the same nutrients as the animal versions. (that’s ok- just something to be aware of so you know where to get that nutrition elsewhere!)

-While some people may find these products convenient (and lets be honest, tasty too) its generally less expensive and generally healthy to get most of your nutrients in food from less processed foods.
+While some people may find these products convenient (and lets be honest, tasty too) its generally less expensive and generally healthy to get most of your nutrients from less processed foods.
 However, it’s not necessary to shy away from all processed foods!
 In fact, many can be very helpful, such as plant based milks fortified with nutrients.

 Examples include (not a comprehensive list):